Henry R. T. Brandreth

 Little documentation is available on Brandreth's private life.
 He never married, devoting himself entirely to the church.
 As is apparent in his papers, his interest in episcopi vagantes began while he was still in college and continued well after the publication of the second edition of Episcopi Vagantes and the Anglican Church in 1961.
 His contribution to the body of theological literature, however, was not limited to his work on these wandering bishops.
-He also authored several other publications, including Celibacy and Marriage: A Study in Clerical Vocation, 1944; Unity and Reunion: A Bibliography, 1945 and 1948; The Ecumenical Ideals of the Oxford Movement, 1947; Anglicanism in France: A Brief Account of St. George's Paris, 1949; Dr. Lee of Lambeth: A Chapter in Parenthesis in the History of the Oxford Movement, 1951; An Outline Guide to the Study of Eastern Christendom, 1951; and Huysmans, 1963.

 Brandreth died at Ealing Abbey Nursing Home, London, on 31 October 1984.
 His funeral, attended by many renowned Anglican, Roman Catholic and Orthodox scholars, was held at St Silas' Church, Pentonville.
 His ashes were later interred in the Brandreth family vault beneath the high altar of All Saints' Church, Houghton Regis, Bedfordshire.